Tuning fork: Description

 Commercial tuning forks are tuned to the correct pitch at the factory, and the pitch and frequency in hertz is stamped on them.
 They can be retuned by filing material off the prongs.
 Filing the ends of the prongs raises the pitch, while filing the inside of the base of the prongs lowers it.

 Currently, the most common tuning fork sounds the note of A = 440 Hz, the standard concert pitch that many orchestras use.
-That A is the pitch of the violin's second string, the first string of the viola, and an octave above the first string of the cello.
+That A is the pitch of the violin's second-highest string, the highest string of the viola, and an octave above the highest string of the cello.
 Orchestras between 1750 and 1820 mostly used A = 423.5 Hz, though there were many forks and many slightly different pitches.
 Standard tuning forks are available that vibrate at all the pitches within the central octave of the piano, and also other pitches.

 Tuning fork pitch varies slightly with temperature, due mainly to a slight decrease in the modulus of elasticity of steel with increasing temperature.
 A change in frequency of 48 parts per million per °F (86 ppm per °C) is typical for a steel tuning fork.
 The frequency decreases (becomes flat) with increasing temperature.
 Tuning forks are manufactured to have their correct pitch at a standard temperature.
 The standard temperature is now 20 °C, but 15 °C is an older standard.
 The pitch of other instruments is also subject to variation with temperature change.

 Calculation of frequency

-The frequency of a tuning fork depends on its dimensions and what it's made from:
+The frequency of a tuning fork depends on its dimensions and what it is made from.
+Using the Euler-Bernoulli beam model, the fundamental frequency of the tuning fork is: